 Natural treatment for OCD is one of the best approaches to treatment for OCD with no side effects and has been proven to be effective in the recovery of OCD.
 Listed below are the most common and effective natural treatments for OCD

-Meditation for OCD – popular natural treatment for OCD
+Meditation for OCD: a popular natural treatment for OCD

-Meditation for OCD is one of the best natural treatments for OCD that has been proven to be the best methods of avoiding and treating OCD.
+Meditation for OCD is one of the best natural treatments for OCD that has been proven to be the best method of avoiding and treating OCD.

 If you’re suffering from OCD, you won’t be able to focus on anything properly.
-You’re going to be put through a series of uncomforting thoughts and compulsions to avoid confrontation and facing tough situations.
+You will be put through uncomforting thoughts and compulsions to avoid confrontation and facing tough situations.
 Therefore, the art of meditation will be great for you.
 Meditation for OCD leads to mindfulness.
-Mindfulness is when a person becomes aware of their thoughts without any judgment for them.
+Mindfulness is when a person becomes aware of their thoughts without judgment.
 This mindfulness helps people with OCD feel more in tune with their true feelings instead of losing mental control.

-Yoga for OCD – traditional Indian natural treatment for OCD
+Yoga for OCD: a traditional Indian natural treatment for OCD

-In 2004, Shannahoff-Khalsa published an article in the Journal of Alternative and Complementary Medicine, reporting positive results in the treatment of OCD with Kundalini Yoga.
-In the research, five persons that regularly performed exercises of Kundalini Yoga stated that they improved the manifestation of their symptoms by over 50%!
+In 2004, Shannahoff-Khalsa published an article in the Journal of Alternative and Complementary Medicine, reporting positive results in treating OCD with Kundalini Yoga.
+In the research, five people who regularly performed Kundalini yoga exercises stated that they improved the manifestation of their symptoms by over 50%!

 In the first trial by Shannahoff-Khalsa & Beckett in 1996, the intervention group showed an average improvement of 55.6% in their score on the OCD scale.
 In the last RCT, conducted by Shannahoff-Khalsa and colleagues in 1999, groups of patients were randomly assigned to twelve months of the kundalini meditation protocol or twelve months of using the relaxation response alongside mindfulness meditation.
-The kundalini yoga group demonstrated greater and statistically significant decreases in a number of OCD-related symptoms.
+The Kundalini yoga group demonstrated greater and statistically significant decreases in several OCD-related symptoms.

-Therapy for OCD – most common natural treatment for OCD
+Therapy for OCD: the most common natural treatment for OCD

 Therapy for OCD is one of the natural remedies for OCD that serves as a very strong guideline for sufferers to realize that they can resist their disorder.